Shooting of San Francisco 49ers rookie renews attention on crime in city as mayor seeks reelection

 SAN FRANCISCO (AP) — The daylight shooting of San Francisco 49ers rookie receiver Ricky Pearsall in an upscale shopping district has once again put the city's safety in the national spotlight weeks before voters choose a new mayor.

 Mayor London Breed, who is running for reelection, has taken a more aggressive approach against open-air drug dealing and clearing homeless encampments from city streets as she attempts to convince voters that things have improved under her administration.
-But she acknowledged during a news conference over the weekend that the “terrible and rare” attack during an attempted robbery against Pearsall could set back her achievements.
+But she acknowledged that the “terrible and rare” attack during an attempted robbery against Pearsall could set back her achievements.

 “We are glad that the victim will be OK.
-But this incident does set us back from all the hard work that we’ve done in order to make significant changes in public safety in San Francisco,” Breed said.
+But this incident does set us back from all the hard work that we’ve done in order to make significant changes in public safety in San Francisco,” Breed said at a news conference over the holiday weekend.

-Crime is down in San Francisco, where property crime more than violent crime such as murder, rape, robbery and assault and Breed highlighted that but said "the data goes out the window sometimes when something happens like this."
+Crime is down in San Francisco, where property crimes are more common than violent crimes such as murder, rape, robbery and assault.
+Breed highlighted that but said, "The data goes out the window sometimes when something happens like this."

-Pearsall was walking alone to his car shortly after 3:30 p.m.
-Saturday after shopping at luxury stores in Union Square when the teenage suspect spotted the NFL player “for his expensive watch,” San Francisco Police Sgt.
+Pearsall, 23, was walking alone to his car shortly after 3:30 p.m.
+Saturday after shopping at luxury stores in Union Square when a teenage suspect spotted the NFL player “for his expensive watch,” San Francisco Police Sgt.
 Frank Harrell told the San Francisco Chronicle.

 Pearsall had attended an autograph session at the Cow Palace in Daly City earlier Saturday and was seen wearing a Rolex Datejust, which can sell for about $12,000, two watch experts told the newspaper.

-A struggle ensued and gunfire from the suspect’s gun struck both Pearsall and the 17-year-old suspect, who was shot in the arm, police said.
+A struggle ensued and gunfire from the 17-year-old suspect’s gun struck both Pearsall and the teenager, who was shot in the arm, police said.

 The 49er rookie was shot through the chest at close range, officials said.
 His mother, Erin Pearsall, posted on social media that the bullet went through the right side of her son’s chest and out his back without striking any vital organs.

+State law prevents Jenkins from charging a minor as an adult.
+But she said that if her investigation reveals the teenage suspect should be tried in adult court, she would request a judge to make a ruling on transferring the case, Jenkins said.
+She added that it was too early for her to make that determination.

+“There will be accountability when people commit crimes, most certainly serious crimes of this nature, regardless of the status of the victim,” Jenkins said.

 Breed, a centrist Democrat, is in a tough reelection battle and faces three serious opponents this year who say her administration has failed to deal with drug crimes, vandalism and theft.
-At Democratic Gov. Gavin Newsom's request, California National Guard lawyers and case analysts have been working fentanyl cases in San Francisco over the past year.
+At Democratic Gov. Gavin Newsom's request, California National Guard lawyers and case analysts have been working fentanyl trafficking cases in San Francisco over the past year with the aim of dismantling them.

 Breed’s main contender, Mark Farrell, a former interim San Francisco mayor and former city supervisor, took to social media shortly after the attack on Pearsall to criticize Breed.
 Farrell is running a campaign focused on public safety — a top concern among San Francisco voters — and says he will clear all large tent encampments and beef up police staffing.

-“Enough is enough,” Farrell posted on X. “If we want public safety in San Francisco, then we need change in City Hall.”
+“Enough is enough,” Farrell posted on the social platform X. “If we want public safety in San Francisco, then we need change in City Hall.”

 Other critics pointed out the case on social media and said it showed people need to watch what they wear when walking around the city.
 In Los Angeles, police warned people wearing expensive jewelry they could become targets for thieves after a long string of brazen smash-and-grab thefts and robberies of people wearing expensive watches or jewelry in the Los Angeles region.